 - Negligent surgery to align a broken bone

-- Negligent joint surgery or joint replacement surgery with regard to the hip, knee, shoulder or elbow
+- Negligent joint surgery or joint replacement surgery with regard to a negligent knee replacement, negligent hip replacement, shoulder or elbow joint repair.

 - Unnecessary surgery for a fracture, which could have been treated with a cast